Surgery for Total Anomalous Pulmonary Venous Return for Children

 levels, will be carefully watched.

 Your child will feel some soreness.
-But he or she shouldn’t feel severe pain.
-Pain
+But they shouldn’t feel severe pain.
+Pain medicine

 Your child will still need extra support for a while after the surgery.

 Your child will likely need to stay in the hospital for several weeks.

 Be sure your child keeps all follow-up appointments.

 Some children may need to temporarily take medicine to prevent blood clots.

 Talk with your child’s provider about what sort of activity and diet will be OK for

 Call your child’s provider if your child has fever, increased draining from the wound,

 Follow all the instructions you are given for medicine, exercise, diet, and wound